-All students are expected to dress and groom themselves neatly in clothing which is proper and situational for school and school activities.
-Any manner of dress or grooming which is offensive, disruptive or interfering will be corrected.
+All students are expected to dress and groom themselves neatly in clothing which is proper for school and school activities.
+Any manner of dress or grooming which is offensive will be corrected.

-T-shirts and other attire may not advertise or display alcohol, tobacco, drugs, or inappropriate or disruptive language.
+T-shirts and other attire may not advertise or display alcohol, tobacco, drugs, or inappropriate language.